huggingface/optimum-habana/examples/stable-diffusion/README.md

 ```

 ### Image-to-Video with Wan 2.2
-Wan2.2 is comprehensive and open suite of video foundation models.
+Wan2.2 is a comprehensive and open suite of video foundation models.
 Please refer to [Huggingface Wan2.2 doc](https://huggingface.co/Wan-AI/Wan2.2-TI2V-5B)

-Here is how to generate video with one image and text prompt:
+Here is how to generate a video with one image and text prompt:

 ```bash
 PT_HPU_LAZY_MODE=1 \